HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - -08-15: GoTeam reply to Aj CC Lz
   - accepted shared folder from Bdc
+  - see re-deploy comment in other file @ ...

 - -08-12: talk to Gjw re card use by Barb
   - test older system acces to QuickBooks